CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 I take inspiration from the Russian film pioneer Sergei Mikhailovich Eisenstein.
 He was an award winning director, writer, editor, producer, actor, art director, production designer, costume designer, and creator of one of the top-15 most influential films of all-time -Battleship Potemkin (1925).
 Eisenstein used his considerable art background is carefully planning and constructing every shot in his films.
 Such a degree of dedication produced some of the most memorable images in cinema.

 Even though the use of storyboards was not an established standard in his day, he was a great admirer of Disney animation.
 During a visit to the United States in 1930, he was welcomed by leading Hollywood figures, including Fairbanks, von Sternberg, Chaplin, and Walt Disney.
-Disney and his staff had developed a Story Board system in 1928 to organize and facilitate the creative production of their animation projects.
-Eisenstein visited the Disney studio and was greatly impressed with their storyboards.
+Disney and his staff had developed a storyboard system in 1928 to organize and facilitate the creative production of their animation projects (in fact, Disney takes credit for being the first to use storyboards as a standard filmmaking tool).
+Eisenstein visited the Disney studio and was greatly impressed with their use of storyboards.
 Thereafter he adopted the process and produced countless renderings and diagrams which serve as practical storyboards to prepare for his huge projects.

 I can still vividly remember specific images burned into my subconscious by four movies I saw televised through WVPR, channel 6, the first educational television station in Latin America (Puerto Rico Public Broadcasting Corporation, f.
 1958).
 The were Eisenstein's Ivan the Terrible, Orson Welles Othello, Akira Kurosawa's The Seven Samurai, and Lawrence Olivier's Richard the Third.
 They were broadcast in their original languages, unedited or uncensored.
 Even the scene showing bare female breasts in The Seven Samurai was there!